In This Article

 I loved how fresh my hair smelled after each use.
 When I would apply artificial shampoo and conditioner, my hair would smell fruity.
 Now, smelling like a fresh botanical garden is exactly how I want to start my days.

 Act + Acre's Scalp Detox retails for $42 for 3.4 oz, while the shampoo and conditioner are $50 together, or $28 each.
 The detox is intended to be used only once per week on the scalp rather than throughout the hair, so a bottle should last for quite a while.
 However, the shampoo and conditioner are a bit on the pricey side, considering you should double cleanse and use the conditioner about every other day (or depending on your hair washing schedule).

 Act + Acre Scalp Detox vs. Omorovicza Revitalising Scalp Mask

 Omorovicza's pre-shampoo scalp treatment retails for $79 for a 6.7 oz bottle and uses Hungarian Moor mud to draw out buildup on the scalp, compared to Act + Acre's blend of soothing oils.
 It's priced higher but you get more product.
 With salicylic acid, it's a good pick for an oily scalp and hair, while Act + Acre's gentle detox is ideal for all hair types.

 Our Verdict: A Healthier Scalp

-Act + Acre definitely showed me the importance of pampering my scalp as well as my hair.
-My scalp is definitely more hydrated—and less flaky and itchy—since using Act + Acre's products.
+Act + Acre showed me the importance of pampering my scalp as well as my hair.
+My scalp is more hydrated—and less flaky and itchy—since using Act + Acre's products.
 While it didn't work a complete miracle, I'm just happy my dry scalp is in remission as long as I have a tube of the trusty Scalp Detox by my side.